-Mix Nutella, flour & milk to make crisp, crunchy, chocolatey shortbread biscuits.
-Sandwich with Nutella for real indulgence, or just dunk in hot chocolate!
+Mix Nutella, flour and milk to make crisp, crunchy, chocolatey shortbread biscuits.
+Sandwich with Nutella for real indulgence, or just dunk your Nutella cookies in hot chocolate!

 I’ve mentioned before about my love-hate relationship with Nutella.
 Sooo delicious, yet so unhealthy.
 There’s big jar of it in our cupboard, which I try hard to ignore, but every so often it reminds me of its presence.
 That happened this week, when my daughter Kipper finally earned her ‘special breakfast’ by going straight to sleep instead of messing around in bed for an hour first.

 Needless to say, her special breakfast of choice involves Nutella.

 Once I’d been reminded of it, I couldn’t stop thinking about it.
 Specifically, how I could use Nutella as an ingredient, rather than just a spread.
 And then I thought, hey, shortbread is just fat, sugar and flour, and Nutella is basically fat and sugar, so if I add flour to Nutella, then it should make shortbread.
 Right?

 I set about mixing Nutella and flour in the Kenwood mixer.

 Mix mix mix.
 It formed brown crumbs, but there was no way they were going to stick together.

 I added more Nutella.
 Mix mix mix mix.
 The crumbs were definitely browner, but they were still crumbs.